Park View in Washington, District of Columbia — The American Northeast (Mid-Atlantic)

 Marker series.
 This marker is included in the Georgia Avenue / Pleasant Plains Heritage Trail, and the Historically Black Colleges and Universities marker series.

 Location.
-38° 55.917′ N, 77° 1.425′ W. Marker is in Park View, District of Columbia, in Washington.
-Marker is at the intersection of Georgia Avenue Northwest (U.S. 29) and Morton Street Northwest, on the right when traveling south on Georgia Avenue Northwest.
-Marker is on the southwest corner of Georgia Avenue Northwest and Morton Street Northwest.
+Marker has been reported missing.
+It was located near 38° 55.799′ N, 77° 1.409′ W. Marker was in Park View, District of Columbia, in Washington.
+Marker was at the intersection of Georgia Avenue Northwest (U.S. 29) and Kenyon Street Northwest, on the right when traveling south on Georgia Avenue Northwest.
+The marker is on the southwest corner of Kenyon Street and Georgia Avenue.
 Touch for map.
-Marker is at or near this postal address: 3332 Georgia Avenue Northwest, Washington DC 20010, United States of America.
+Marker was at or near this postal address: 3130 Georgia Avenue Northwest, Washington DC 20010, United States of America.
 Touch for directions.